lreis2415/PaRGO/README.md

-Parallel Raster-based Geocomputation Operators (PaRGO) Version 2 - Introduction
+Parallel Raster-based Geocomputation Operators (PaRGO) Version 2 - User Manual
 ==========

 [toc]

 # 1. Introduction

-PaRGO is a C++ parallel programming framework for raster-based geocomputation, featuring support for easy implementation of various geocomputation algorithms in a serial style but with parallel performance on different parallel platforms.
+Parallel Raster-based Geocomputation Operators (PaRGO) is a C++ parallel programming framework for raster-based geocomputation, featuring support for easy implementation of various geocomputation algorithms in a serial style but with parallel performance on different parallel platforms.
 In PaRGO Version 2, we have improved its load-balancing performance using the idea of the spatial computational domain.
 The main features of PaRGO (or PaRGO V2) are:

 1. support for one parallel program running on different parallel platforms/models: MPI and MPI+OpenMP for CPU in Beowulf and SMP clusters, and CUDA for GPU.
-2. support for implementation of raster-based geocomputation algorithms with different characteristics: local, focal, zonal, and global algorithms.
+2. support for implementation of raster-based geocomputation algorithms with different characteristics: local, focal, zonal, and global.
 3. enables flexible, practical, and effective load-balancing strategy in multiple modes: the intensity ratio mode, the estimate function mode, and the preliminary experiment mode, for uniform or nonuniform data and computation spatial distribution.

 Usage on Windows is documented below.

-# 2. Installation for Windows
+# 2. Installation on Windows

 ## 2.1 MSVC